sushilrai/virtualization-capabilities-api/README.md

 ## Contributing
 Project Symphony is a collection of services and libraries housed at [GitHub][github].
 Contribute code and make submissions at the relevant GitHub repository level.
-See our documentation for details on how to [contribute][contributing].
+See [our documentation][contributing] for details on how to contribute.
 ## Community
-Reach out to us on Slack [#symphony][slack] channel.
-Request an invite at [{code}Community][codecommunity] You can also join [Google Groups][googlegroups] and start a discussion.
+Reach out to us on the Slack [#symphony][slack] channel by requesting an invite at [{code}Community][codecommunity].
+You can also join [Google Groups][googlegroups] and start a discussion.

 [slack]: https://codecommunity.slack.com/messages/symphony